gschinaia/gschinaia.github.io/_pages/about.md

 ---
 I am a PhD (DPhil) candidate at the [Department of Economics](https://www.economics.ox.ac.uk/) at the University of Oxford.

+In the fall of 2023, I will join the [Development Innovation Lab](https://bfi.uchicago.edu/development-innovation-lab/) at the University of Chicago as a Postdoctoral Scholar.

 My research interests are in development, labour, and behavioural economics.
-I use randomised and natural experiments to help answer policy questions. \
+I use randomised and natural experiments to help answer policy questions.
 My current research studies firm and household behaviour in low-income rural settings.

 I am also affiliated with the [Applied Microeconomics research group](https://www.economics.ox.ac.uk/applied-microeconomics-0), the [Bissau Economics Lab](https://bissaueconomicslab.weebly.com/), the [Centre for the Study of African Economies](https://www.csae.ox.ac.uk/), and the [Mind and Behaviour Research Group](https://mbrg.bsg.ox.ac.uk/).